 A trading path runs near or where the rails run today.
 First you hear the sound of galloping horses.
-Then you see 97 militia soldiers rushing straight into town.
-These are part-time “militia” soldiers in everyday clothes, some on horseback, carrying muskets or rifles.
+Then you see the soldiers riding straight into town.
+These are part-time “militia” soldiers in everyday clothes carrying muskets or rifles.

 While that happens, the regiment spreads across the flats (in the direction of Clearwood Drive) and plunders the homes.

 The residents had taken the most valuable items with them, “save corn, pompions (pumpkins), beans, peas and other trifling things of which we found in abundance in every house,” Moore reports.
 They take the corn and the “trifling things” they want.
 Torches are lit, and all of the buildings are set afire.
 The militia then ride to the ford and continue north.